 Ask for engagement.
 Sometimes we just have to say what we are craving.
 Are you craving a connection with those who follow you?
 Ask them a personal question.
 People love talking about themselves so let them.
 Get to know them on a deeper level.

 Mention others and tag them in your blog.
 We all want to grow our circle of people.
 Share on your blog (make it relevant to your readers) people who they would love to get to know.
 Whether that is through interviews or guest blogging.
 Be that connection piece for other people.
-I am currently on the lookout for women who would love to be featured on my blog.
 Don't forget to send that featured person a message letting them know that you are showcasing them.
 That way they can share with their audience as well.

 Get rid of the crazy amount of ads on your site.
 Yes, I know that some people monetize their blogs this way.
 However, I also know that we have all been on a site that is taken over by ads so we leave not finishing what we were reading.
 This has happened to me and I can’t stand it.
 I am on your site because I wanted to read your content NOT be flooded with ads.
 This is why I have never put an ad on my site because it personally drives me crazy.
 Now I’m not saying to not have ads.
 Just be smart about it.
 Don’t cover up what is bringing readers to your site in the first place.